 Most decisions in our post-truth culture are made by dependence upon raw emotion or personal opinions elevated to the level of indisputable fact, not upon unchanging, universal biblical truth.
 Unfortunately, this issue is a growing problem in most churches and ministries as well.

 Always bring them back to the truth.
-It will be viewed negatively for the most part, you will be called “narrow” and “outdated,” and some will respond violently and emotionally because they cannot articulate their beliefs in a logically consistent way (even though they may think they are doing so).
+It will sometimes be viewed negatively, you will be called antiquated for standing upon biblical standards, and some will respond violently and emotionally because they cannot articulate their beliefs in a logically consistent way (even though they may think they are doing so).
 Be calm, be firm, but know you will be held accountable for proclaiming the truth in the best possible way (Proverbs 14:12).
 God’s Word is far more effective at changing lives than your cleverness will ever be.

 - Never underestimate the ministry of presence.

 Sometimes, to bear another’s burdens, all you have to do is show up and be silent (Galatians 6:2).

 - There will come times when you must reclaim your sense of wonder, your divine calling or wounded parts of your life.